All Episodes

 If this had been a conservative teacher seeking opposition research against Obama, can you imagine the explosion once that had been learned?

-Teacher had been fired, he'd be gone, never to work again.
+He'd be gone, never to work again.

-Students will be sent to re-education camps.
+Students would be sent to re-education camps.

-I doesn't uh surprise me any longer.
+That's just doesn't surprise me any longer.

-By the way, folks, we've got another tweet going out very soon at Limbaugh on Twitter, and also at Rush Limbaugh.
+By the way, folks, we've got another tweet going out very soon at Limbaugh on Twitter and also at Rush Limbaugh.

 And again, no space between Rush Limbaugh.

-The way you become eligible, the contest rules for all of this are at Rush Limbaugh.com, the explanation for this.
+The way you become eligible, the contest rules for all of this are at rushlimbaugh.com, the explanation for this.

 But basically, it's very simple.

-You simply go to Twitter.com and open an account, and you do that with your email address.
+You simply go to twitter.com and open an account, and you do that with your email address.

 And that's it.